open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ##### Exponential Histogram Aggregation: Maintain the ideal scale

-Implementations SHOULD adjust the histogram scale as necessary to maintain the best-possible resolution at the configured maximum size.
+Implementations SHOULD adjust the histogram scale as necessary to maintain the ideal resolution at the configured maximum size.

 ### Observations inside asynchronous callbacks